sb10/cleanorder/README.md

         users, not in the early const/var section.
-      - Within the type’s users section, if a free function user calls private helper functions, those helpers are packed immediately beneath that user in the order they are first called (first-use order), provided doing so does not violate caller-before-callee (i.e., a helper that is also called by another not-yet-emitted function will not be moved prematurely).
-This mirrors the helper packing used for method clusters and ensures examples like Generate() are followed by chooseRoom, roomsIntersecting, carveRoom, connectRooms in that order.
+      - Within the type’s users section, if a free function user calls private helper functions, those helpers are packed immediately beneath that user in the order they are first called (first-use order).
+This mirrors the helper packing used for method clusters: a helper anchored under its first caller is not forced further down by later callers.
+This ensures examples like Generate() are followed by chooseRoom, roomsIntersecting, carveRoom, connectRooms in that order, and that nested helpers (e.g., carveHorizontal/Vertical calling carveLine) are packed depth-first under the first caller (carveHorizontal, carveLine, carveVertical).

 - Any remaining `type` blocks that weren't emitted in the typed loop are written next.